Nils appreciates the soft tunes. Most people will not understand this, but those who do will enjoy his company. — GŁnter Holm

 From his perspective, human beings are mostly oblivious of the marvelous things that go on around them and especially to the finer nuances of human expression, which makes them seem distant and lifeless most of the time.

-Nils has been kicked out of school, has dropped out of job training and then out of university, and has quit a few well-paying jobs in technology, because he experienced his co-workers as assertive and competitive — no, these are not desirable traits in his book! ;) — and the work as uninteresting.
+Nils has been kicked out of school, has dropped out of job training and then out of university, and has quit a few well-paying jobs in technology (among others: for an IBM shop, a Linux startup, and a SAP contractor).
+However, the traits fostered in business and academia are simply not compatible with his values.

 He started writing books in the 1990's, but did not sell any copies until on-demand publishing caught on in the 2000's.
 Today, despite being mostly invisible, his books somehow manage to sell a few hundred copies per year (for low values of "a few").

-Nils is also interested in the effects of intelligence and sensitivity on social integration.
-He has met so many highly intelligent and/or highly sensitive persons who lived their lives at the margins of society that he started to suspect causation.
-Here are some articles and essays about this topic.
+Another one of his interests is the effects of intelligence and sensitivity on social integration.
+He has met so many highly intelligent and/or highly sensitive persons who lived their lives on the margins of society that he started to suspect causation.